 For nearly two decades, Xbox has commanded the gaming marketplace with major titles like Halo, Gears of War, and Forza.
 Though the original Xbox was a modest seller in the United States, it was its successor, the Xbox 360, that truly hit it out of the park.
 With more than 80 million consoles sold around the world, the Xbox 360 dominated living rooms during the seventh generation of consoles, cementing Microsoft’s place as one of the main players in the world of gaming.

 With Microsoft’s new Xbox Series X and Series S now on the market, you’re probably looking for some great games to play to test out your new console.
 Microsoft has spent the last generation making it easier than ever to play games, and they’ve continued the trend with their new Xbox lineup.
 From continuing their Games with Gold platform to Xbox Game Pass, getting access to games has never been cheaper.
 In fact, for some of the best games on Xbox, you don’t even have to pay a cent.
 The Microsoft Store offers a number of games that are completely free to play—albeit with the occasional requirement for Xbox Live Gold.
-These are in addition to the free Games with Gold included in an Xbox Live membership, making Gold a must-have for any gamer looking to play for free.
+These are in addition to those free Games with Gold included in an Xbox Live membership, making Gold a must-have for any gamer looking to play for free.
 Let’s take a look at fifteen of the best free games on Xbox Live.